Residual Vector Quantization For Communication-Efficient Multi-Agent Perception: NUMERICAL EXPERIMENTAL RESULTS

 \subsection{Dataset and Implementation}

 \textbf{Dataset.} We evaluate ReVQom on DAIR-V2X \cite{yu2022dairv2x}, a real-world collaborative perception dataset for 3D object detection.
-DAIR-V2X features vehicle-infrastructure cooperation scenarios with synchronized LiDAR point clouds from roadside unit (RSU) and a connected autonomous vehicle (CAV). \\ \textbf{Evaluation.} We follow standard evaluation protocols using AP@0.3 and AP@0.5 metrics for 3D vehicle detection, where AP@0.3 and AP@0.5 denote Average Precision at IoU thresholds of 0.3 and 0.5 respectively. \\ \textbf{Implementation.} Our implementation uses CoBEVT \cite{CoBEVT} as the multi-agent fusion backbone, with ReVQom integrated as a plug-in compression module.
+DAIR-V2X features vehicle-infrastructure cooperation scenarios with synchronized LiDAR point clouds from roadside unit (RSU) and a connected autonomous vehicle (CAV).
+We additionally evaluate on OPV2V \cite{xu2022opencood}, an extensive simulated benchmark with diverse driving scenarios. \\ \textbf{Evaluation.} We follow standard evaluation protocols using AP@0.3 and AP@0.5 metrics for 3D vehicle detection, where AP@0.3 and AP@0.5 denote Average Precision at Intersection over Union (IoU) thresholds of 0.3 and 0.5 respectively. \\ \textbf{Implementation.} Our implementation uses CoBEVT \cite{CoBEVT} as the multi-agent fusion backbone, with ReVQom integrated as a plug-in compression module.
 Our training employs Adam optimizer with learning rate 1e-3 and batch size 8, running on 2 NVIDIA H100 GPUs.
 Our ReVQom configuration uses channel reduction ratio $C_{rr}=16$, $n_q=3$ quantization stages, and codebook sizes $K \in \{4, 16, 64, 256, 1024\}$ to explore the compression-performance trade-off.
 The EMA decay rate is set to $\alpha=0.8$ based on systematic ablation studies.
 Loss weights are $\beta_{commit}=0.05$ for VQ commitment loss and $\lambda_{ortho}=0.0001$ for encoder orthogonality regularization.
 Models are trained for 30 epochs with OneCycle learning rate scheduling. \\ \textbf{Bit Rate Calculation.} The transmission cost per agent is calculated as $R = H \times W \times n_q \times \log_2 K$ bits for ReVQom, compared to $32 \times C \times H \times W$ bits for transmitting uncompressed 32-bit float features \cite{xu2022opencood}, where $H=W=128$ and $C=256$ in our setup.
 While raw feature transmission appears bandwidth-intensive (8192 bpp), this represents the theoretical baseline that most existing CP methods implicitly assume when transmitting full-precision intermediate features without compression \cite{CodeFilling}.
 Current collaborative perception approaches focus primarily on \emph{what} features to transmit rather than aggressive compression techniques, making this the appropriate reference for evaluating compression effectiveness.